jonnor/embeddedml/presentations/TinymlEMEA2024/outline.md

 Low complexity.
 ....
+RF performs very well, very easily
-Neural networks overkill.
+Neural networks overkill,
-More trouble than they are worth.
+more trouble than they are worth.

 Medium complexity.
 ....